-Host Cities of the Modern Olympic Games
+Host Cities of the Olympic Games

 When choosing locations for the Olympic Games, the IOC specifically gives the honor of holding the Games to a city rather than a country.
-The ancient Olympic games were always held at Olympia in Greece.
+The ancient Olympic Games were always held at Olympia in Greece.
 The first Olympic Games of the modern era was held in Athens, Greece too.
 From then onwards, the Games have been held in different host cities.

 An Olympiad is a period of four successive years.
 The Olympic Games celebrate each Olympiad.
 For the modern Olympic Games, the first Olympiad celebration was in 1896.
-Every four years celebrates another Olympiad; thus, even the Games that were cancelled (1916, 1940, and 1944) count as Olympiads.
-The 2016 Olympic Games in Rio will be called called the Games of the XXXI Olympiad.
+Every four years celebrates another Olympiad; thus, even the Games that were canceled (1916, 1940, and 1944) count as Olympiads.
+The 2016 Olympic Games in Rio will be called the Games of the XXXI Olympiad.

 Host City Trivia

-Because of World Wars, there were no Olympic Games held in the years 1916, 1940, or 1944 (though the Olympiads were still counted).
+- Because of World Wars, there were no Olympic Games held in the years 1916, 1940, or 1944 (though the Olympiads were still counted).

-The USA have hosted the Summer Games four times, the most of any country: 1904, 1932, 1984 and 1996. (see more on countries with host cities)
+- The USA have hosted the Summer Olympic Games four times, the most of any country: 1904, 1932, 1984 and 1996. (see more on countries with host cities)